nuclearpasta/react-native-drax/README.md

 >
 > I figured there must already be a library out there that would
 > suit our needs.
 I tried out a few different packages, which each
-> looked to have pros and cons, but nothing quite worked right for
+> looked to have pros and cons, but nothing quite worked right how
-> my needs.
+> we expected.
 To complicate things further, our application used
 > `react-navigation`, which seemed to conflict with some of them.
 >
 > We also had future features on our roadmap which would necessitate
 > a more generic drag-and-drop solution.
 I found it a bit odd that,
-> although reorderable lists and drag-and-drop have functional
+> although reorderable lists and drag-and-drop have much functional
 > overlap, there didn't seem to be a package for React Native which
 > did both.
 It looked like React for the web was a little more mature
 > in this arena, but that didn't help us.
 I asked some other